samareshbera/oslab/README.md

    **Revised to resolve error:** `Unrecognized character \x16; marked by ...'

-   b) Download the latest version of PintOS using `git clone git://pintos-os.org/pintos-anon'
+   b) Download the latest version of PintOS using:

+   * `git clone git://pintos-os.org/pintos-anon'

    c) Adding PintOS programs to `PATH`: